Analytics Alerts Prices SuperChart

 2022

-Bitcoin is the most profitable asset in financial history, as of 2024.
+Bitcoin — the most profitable asset in financial history, as of 2024.
 Over the 15 years from 2009 to 2024, a $1,000 investment would have turned into tens of millions of dollars.
-However, this return was achieved through periods of drawdowns of -80% or more—not every investor could psychologically survive them without selling.
+But this return was achieved through periods of drawdowns of -80% and higher—not every investor could psychologically survive them without selling.

-Bitcoin's best months statistically are October, November, and December.
-Historically, September is the weakest month (termed "Rektember").
-The first quarter of the year often sees strong growth after consolidation in December.
-These patterns are statistically consistent, but not guaranteed.
+The best months Bitcoin Statistically, October, November, and December.
+Historically, September is the weakest month (the term "Rektember").
+The first quarter of the year often shows strong growth after consolidation in December.
+These patterns are statistically stable, but not a guarantee.

 Jan